-- All machinery to be shut down during periods of extreme fire hazard as advised by the Chief Fire Control Officer from the Shire of Jerramungup. - The provision of a portable fire fighting unit at all times.
-A minimum standard being a 450 litre tank with a petrol driven water pump connected to a 20m hose with a nozzle attached. - All machinery to be fitted with fire extinguishers. - A loader equipped with forks with the additional capacity to cut firebreaks will be available on-site at all times.
+- All machinery is to be shut down during periods of extreme fire hazard as advised by the Chief Fire Control Officer from the Shire of Jerramungup; - A portable fire fighting unit will be provided.
+A minimum standard being a 450 litre tank with a petrol driven water pump connected to a 20m hose with a nozzle attached; - All machinery to be fitted with fire extinguishers - A loader equipped with forks with the additional capacity to cut firebreaks will be available on-site.

-No fires will be permitted in the pit area during gravel extractions operations.
+No fires will be permitted in Fregon Pit 6 during gravel crushing operations.